sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 Parameters
 -----

-The following global parameters available to all methods:
+The following global parameters are available to all methods:

 | Key                         | Value                                                        | Description                                                  |
 | --------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |